-A visit to one of our audiologists will determine the extent of hearing loss and provide a consultation for deciding the best solution for your individual hearing needs.
+A visit to one of our audiologists will determine the extent of hearing loss and provide consultation for deciding the best solution for your individual hearing needs.
 We understand the apprehension you may feel about having your hearing tested and want you to know exactly what to expect during your evaluation.
 We hope the following information helps put your mind at ease, but as always if you have any questions, don’t hesitate to contact us.

 What is an Audiologist?

 An audiologist is a professional who diagnoses, treats, and manages patients with ear problems such as hearing loss or balance problems.
 The audiologists at Cornerstone Ear, Nose, and Throat, PA have earned their Doctorate of Audiology degree (Au.D.).
 They have completed extensive academic and clinical training in the field and are licensed nationally and in the state of North Carolina.
 In addition to diagnosing and testing the function of the ear, our audiologists’ training provides a solid foundation for managing patients of all ages with ear problems.
-For example, audiologists are sometimes called upon to counsel families through a new diagnosis of hearing loss in an infant, or help teach coping and compensation skills to hearing impaired children and adults.
+For example, audiologists are sometimes called upon to counsel families through a new diagnosis of hearing loss in an infant or help teach coping and compensation skills to hearing-impaired children and adults.
 They dispense and fit hearing aids as part of a comprehensive rehabilitative program.
-As a primary hearing health provider, audiologists refer patients to our ear, nose and throat physicians when the hearing or balance problem requires medical or surgical evaluation or treatment.
-At CornerStone Ear, Nose and Throat, PA we believe that optimal healthcare of ear problems is provided when audiologists and otolaryngologists (ENT doctor) work together.
+As a primary hearing health provider, audiologists refer patients to our ear, nose, and throat physicians when the hearing or balance problem requires medical or surgical evaluation or treatment.
+At CornerStone Ear, Nose and Throat, PA we believe that optimal healthcare of ear problems is provided when audiologists and otolaryngologists (ENT doctors) work together.

 Why Should I Have My Hearing Tested?

 Hearing loss affects so many aspects of life.
 You may not understand or may misunderstand a loved one’s voice, your favorite program on television, or a phone conversation.
-You may even think you heard “just fine” only to find out the person speaking did not say wat you thought they did.
-For someone who has gradual onset of hearing loss, simple everyday activities can become frustrating or even embarrassing.
+You may even think you heard “just fine” only to find out the person speaking did not say what you thought they did.
+For someone who has a gradual onset of hearing loss, simple everyday activities can become frustrating or even embarrassing.
 Over time, hearing loss leads to social isolation and becomes disruptive to relationships with family and friends.
 A growing body of research has even established a link between untreated hearing loss and increased risk of dementia, as well as increased risk of falling in the elderly.

 Cornerstone Ear, Nose & Throat, PA offers comprehensive services for detecting and correcting hearing loss in adults and children.
 With a combination of board certified ENT physicians and Doctors of Audiology, we offer surgical and non-surgical options for hearing loss all at one practice.
 Our certified audiologists have extensive training and knowledge to provide a thorough and accurate hearing examination to you or our loved one, using state of the art equipment.
 Once your hearing has been tested, we will make the proper recommendations to optimize your hearing, whether it is medical, surgical, or amplification with a hearing aid.